Hawk-Center/hawk-backtester/README.md

 - Python bindings using PyO3
 - Compatible with Polars DataFrames
 - Support for date-based rebalancing events
-- Percent of volume slippage trading costs (in bps)
+- Percent of volume slippage trading costs (in bps, 100bps == 1.0%)

 ## Installation